AkhileshSrinivas/Mapty-App/README.md

 ![alt text](https://res.cloudinary.com/web-dev-app/image/upload/v1619016023/YelpCamp/Mapty-flowchart_iooz7u.png)

-Mapty-App which uses Geolocation API is an Application where users can add, edit or delete there workouts using workout input form, and markup the workouts the map.
+Mapty-App which uses Geolocation API is an Application where users can add, edit or delete their workouts using workout input-form, and markup the workouts on the map.

 # Features